Explore Dynamic Strength → Strength that moves

 Unlike high-intensity formats, stepping allows you to regulate output session-to-session.
 That repeatability matters more than peak intensity when the goal is long-term adherence.

 The platform is also low-impact.
 Your feet remain in contact with a stable surface rather than absorbing repeated shock from running on hard ground.
 Recovery is generally easier.
 Consistency becomes more sustainable.
+For a low-impact alternative that shares similar principles, rebounding vs running covers the comparison in detail.

 Step training doesn't feel like punishment.